 What is RAG?

-When a user submits a prompt, the system first searches a data source for relevant fragments.
-Those fragments are added as additional context.
-The model generates an answer based on both training knowledge and retrieved information.
+When a user submits a prompt, the system first searches a data source for relevant passages.
+Those passages are supplied as additional context, and the model generates an answer based on both its training knowledge and the retrieved information.

-Click through the six phases to see what happens with a concrete energy
+Click through the six phases to see what happens to a concrete Belgian energy question:

 1. The user asks a question